Basildon Academies: Ofsted

 In November 2015, both the Lower and Upper Academies were inspected by Ofsted.
-Recognising the improvements made since the previous visits, inspectors rated both Academies ‘Good’ for leadership and management and behaviour and safety of students, and removed both Lower and Upper from special measures.
+Recognising the improvements made since the previous visits, inspectors rated both Academies 'Good' for leadership and management and behaviour and safety of students, and removed both Lower and Upper from special measures.
 They noted that achievement has shown continued progression, with ambitious targets ensuring that these improvements will be sustained over the coming years.

 Sixth Form

-The Sixth Form is located on the Upper Academy site, and provides both academic and vocational qualifications to students.
-Dedicated Sixth Form facilities provide students with their own space within the Upper Academy building, and the sponsor provides work experience opportunities and visits to universities.
+The Sixth Form is on the Upper Academy site, and provides both academic and vocational qualifications to students.